 |Company||J.D.
 Power score||Average annual minimum coverage premium||Average annual full coverage premium||Market share|

 Pros and cons of a small insurance company

 |May be assigned a personal agent||Potentially not as financially stable|

 |Your agent knows your area||Customer service may be less available|

 |Supporting a local small business||Less online self-service options|

 Possibility of more personalized attention

 There is a greater likelihood of getting the “personal touch” with a smaller company.
-Since they are usually staffed by local agents, this means you have a name of someone to call when you have questions or need help with a policy who may remember you without prompting.
+Since they are usually staffed by local agents, you probably have a name of someone to call when you have questions or need help with a policy and they may remember you without prompting.